 Easter in France is a holiday when you don’t work!

 Good Friday (Vendredi Saint) is not a public holiday in France, except in the French départements of Moselle in Lorraine and Haut-Rhin and Bas-Rhin in Alsace.
-Therefore, it is common to see Alsatians (and Germans) rushing into shops that are left open in Nancy and Belfort on Fridays, causing monster traffic jams on the outskirts of the “border” towns.
+Therefore, it is common to see Alsatians (and Germans) rushing into shops left open in Nancy and Belfort on Fridays, causing monster traffic jams on the outskirts of the “border” towns.

 Napoleon’s arbitrary decision to keep the second day of the Easter Octave as a public holiday was followed by many European countries and gradually spread.
 Easter Monday is thus a public holiday in all European countries except Portugal.